aptos-labs/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 }
 ```

-In contrast to Objects and addresses, a Coin uses a generic, or the `CoinType`, to support distinct typing within the Coin framework.
-For example, `Coin<A>` and `Coin<B>` are two distinct coins, if `A != B`.

-The fungible assets is a struct representing the type and the amount of units held.
+The FAs is a struct representing the type and the amount of units held.
 As the struct does not have either key or store abilities, it can only be passed from one function to another but must be consumed by the end of a transaction.
-Specifically, it must be deposited back into a fungible store at the end of the transaction:
+Specifically, it must be deposited back into a fungible store at the end of the transaction, which is defined as:

 ```rust
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]